HCoggers/portfolio/README.md

 Start time: 10:30a

-Finish time:
+Finish time: 12:40a

-Actual time needed to complete: 47 minutes
+Actual time needed to complete: 130 minutes...